JetBrains/compose-multiplatform/tutorials/Tab_Navigation/README.md

     }
 }
 ```
-When User press 'Tab' key, navigation not performs, and adding tab character to text value.
+When the user presses the 'Tab' key, the focus doesn't switch to the next focusable component.
+Instead the Tab character is added.

 #### Possible workaround: